Implementing Whole Health in Your Practice, Part I: What a Whole Health Visit Looks Like

 3. WHEN AND WHERE: THE SETTING FOR THE CONVERSATION

 The setting of the conversation also matters.
 Whole Health conversations are best held in a welcoming setting, with good lighting and few distractions.
 Many factors influence the conversation’s setting, including but not limited to: wall colors, smells, noise level, room temperature, the art on the walls.
-Does the professional environment, be it a hospital, an exam room, or an office, foster healing?
-You can read more about these areas in “Surroundings” and related Whole Health tools on this website.
+Does the professional environment foster healing?
+You can read more about the importance of a healing environment in “Surroundings” and related Whole Health tools on this website.

 Time is also a factor.
 If a clinician is rushed or tends to interrupt to speed up the appointment, the visit will be less satisfying to Bob.
 For more information on this important topic, refer to “Implementing Whole Health in Your Practice, Part II: The Power of Your Therapeutic Presence.”